LeoFranklin015/gath3r/README.md

 Gath3r is a decentralized event management platform built on the [Arkiv Network](https://arkiv.network) (Kaolin testnet).
 Users create, discover, RSVP to, and check into events — with all data stored as on-chain entities.
 Attendance is optionally commemorated with soulbound POAP NFTs on Arbitrum Sepolia.

-Users never need to know about blockchain or Arkiv — wallets are auto-created on email signup, gas is abstracted away, and the entire experience feels like a traditional event platform.
+Users never need to know about blockchain or Arkiv — wallets are auto-created on email signup, the entire experience feels like a traditional event platform.

 ## Entity Relationship Diagram